NeguseNegest/Ragops-Control-Plane/README.md

 ### Choose an answer-generation provider

-The default `template` provider is deterministic, offline, and does not require an API key.
+`POST /query` uses one generation client selected when the API process starts.
+The default `template` provider is deterministic and offline, but it returns a fixed, cited placeholder rather than synthesizing an answer from the retrieved text.

 To use OpenAI instead, export:

 ```bash
 export RAGOPS_LLM_PROVIDER=openai